Awards & Honors

-The Clarence L. Steber Professorships are awarded annually to one professor each from the School of Business Administration and the Department of Theology and Religious Studies.
+The Clarence L. Steber Professorships are awarded annually to one professor each from the School of Business and the Department of Theology and Religious Studies.
 The awards are to be used to promote professional development of the faculty member.
-Funds may be granted to augment salary, provide released time for research, provide summer support, support direct costs of research and publication, or other uses consistant with the purpose of the professorship.
+Funds may be granted to augment salary, provide released time for research, provide summer support, support direct costs of research and publication, or other uses consistent with the purpose of the professorship.
 The professorship is normally held for the course of a single academic year.
 The Steber professors are recognized at the university's Fall Convocation of the Faculty and Administration.

 SBA faculty who wish to be considered for the Steber Professorship present their credentials to their Dean.
 Theology and Religious Studies faculty should obtain a current copy of the Steber Professorship guidelines for that department from the Department Chair.

 Herzog Scholarships recognize the meritorious performance in teaching or scholarly publication of faculty of the School of Law.
 The awards are granted for research support and are generally held for the course of a single academic year.
 The School of Law annually nominates up to three members of its faculty to receive Herzog Endowed Scholarships.

 The Herzog Endowed Scholarships were established in 1994 with a generous gift from the estate of Arthur and Daisy Herzog.
 Mr. Herzog was a long-time San Diego resident and international entrepreneur who valued education greatly.